AymanJabr/Weather-App-API/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

-## Usage
+1. Clone or copy repository, and navigate to the the `development` branch

-1. Get an API key from https://openweathermap.org/
+2. Get an API key from https://openweathermap.org/

-2. Insert it at line 1, in the `index.js` where it tells you to do so
+3. Insert it at line 1, in the `index.js` where it tells you to do so

+4. run `npm install` to install node packages

-2. Double click on `index.html` to open project in new browser window
+5. Double click on `index.html` to open project in new browser window

 ## AUTHOR